Skip to main content

 The unit is an intensive finishing system with the capacity to house up to 70 cattle at one time, the cattle supplied to the beef unit are all home-produced from our dairy unit as the cattle are a dairy x beef breed (predominantly a British Blue sire), this reduces the risk of buying in diseases into our beef unit and adheres to the farm biosecurity policy.
 The beef calves join the unit once they have been weaned from the youngstock unit, usually in batches of five.
 They go on a transition diet of grass, maize, straw and a protein blend alongside weaner pellets until they have fully transitioned onto the beef Total Mixed Ration (TMR) diet.

 Each pen within the beef unit can comfortably accommodate up to 5-7 animals per pen (depending on calf size) through to finishing weights.
-The same animals will remain in a group as we avoid mixing them to reduce the incidence of stress and possible fighting, also to avoid problems when heifers come in oestrus.
+The same animals will remain in a group as we avoid mixing them to reduce the incidence of stress and possible fighting, also to avoid problems when heifers come into oestrus.
 We do not keep entire male cattle on site due to the implications of health and safety and the risk they may pose to staff and students, as well as avoiding any unwanted breeding mishaps!

-All our cattle are bred using Artificial Insemination (AI), we can use this practice as several members of staff on the farm are fully trained in AI and the dairy herd fertility figures are very successful.
+All our cattle are bred using Artificial Insemination (AI), we can use this practice as several members of staff on the farm are fully trained in AI, and the dairy herd fertility figures are very successful.
 This gives us the flexibility to use specific bulls for commercial and trial work as requested by commercial partners or the academic team.
-With careful planning we can breed cattle to suit a study, such as Angus x calves for a grazing trial or British Blue x calves for a high protein finishing diet trial.
+With careful planning, we can breed cattle to suit a study, such as Angus x calves for a grazing trial or British Blue x calves for a high protein finishing diet trial.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue without changing your settings, we'll assume that you are happy to receive all cookies on the website.
 However, you can change your cookie settings at any time.